NASA-EarthRISE/training_Getting_started_with_GEDI_spaceborne_lidar/docs/README.md

 ---

-## 🧑‍💻 How to Use / Get Started
+## How to Use / Get Started

 1. **Visit the live site** at
    https://nasa-earthrise.github.io/training_Getting_started_with_GEDI_spaceborne_lidar/
 2. Navigate via the module tabs in the sidebar to explore lectures, tutorials, and exercises
 3. Download or clone the repository to access the code notebooks and supplementary materials
-4. Set up your workflow environment (Python, R, Google Colab, GEE, etc.) as appropriate
+4. Set up your workflow environment (Google Colab/Python, R, GEE) as appropriate
 5. Work through the notebooks and tutorials in tandem with the lecture material
 6. Submit questions via the “Ask a Question” link on the site if you get stuck :contentReference[oaicite:9]{index=9}